NethServer/docs/administrator-manual/en/owncloud.rst

 * change the default password

 LDAP access authentication is enabled by default, so each user can login with its system credentials.
-After the installation a new application widget is added to the NethServer web interface dashboard.
+After the installation a new application widget is added to the |product| web interface dashboard.

 Update from ownCloud 5